- Download our Moving to São Paulo Guide (PDF)

-International schools in São Paulo follow a variety of international curricula, including British, American, Japanese, French, German and Italian, and are usually sponsored in some way by their home governments.
+International schools in São Paulo follow a variety of international curricula, including British, American, Japanese, French, German and Italian.
+They are usually sponsored in some way by their home governments.
 Some international schools in São Paulo are locally run and offer the Brazilian curriculum.
 Many of these schools also offer the International Baccalaureate (IB) diploma.

-On top of the high fees, other expenses may include textbooks and stationery, extra-curricular activities, uniforms and school lunches.
+On top of the hefty fees, other expenses may include textbooks and stationery, extra-curricular activities, uniforms and school lunches.
 Most private schools contract private bus companies to transport children to and from school, which is an additional expense that parents will have to contribute to.

 As can be expected in such a densely populated and sprawling city, heavy traffic congestion can affect commute times to and from school.
 Expats should therefore carefully consider their proximity to their child's school when deciding where to live in São Paulo.
-The better schools tend to be in the more affluent areas, where housing will be expensive.
+The top schools tend to be in the more affluent areas, where housing will be expensive.

-Homeschooling in São Paulo
+Tutors in São Paulo